preethi02785/Network_Security_Quiz_Bot/README.md

 * Potential enhancements could include expanding the question database.

 ## Step-by-step Instructions for Executions
+Step-1:
+Ensure that the Openai API key is Active.
+Step-2:

 ## Describe Training data and data formats